meta-logic/coq-ll/README.md

 There are two main directories

  - PLL : Formalizing propositional linear logic.
  - FOLL : Formalizing first order linear logic.
-In this case, some axioms needs to be added in order to define Linear Logic's quantifiers as meta-level (Coq) quantifiers
+In this case, some axioms need to be added in order to define Linear Logic's quantifiers as meta-level (Coq) quantifiers